What have alumni gone on to do?

 Yes, but you need to be comfortably familiar with the concepts taught in that course.
 Remember, the grade in your prerequisite course(s) will be reviewed as part of your application material to the GCEEF.

 I still need to take one of the prerequisite courses in the Summer quarter.
-Since the GCEEF deadline is July 1st, do I have to wait till next year to apply?
+Since the GCEEF deadline is at the beginning of July, do I have to wait till next year to apply?

 No. If you are only missing one prerequisite and you are enrolled in that prerequisite for summer, please submit all of your application materials by the deadline.
 You will need to include a transcript or registration receipt that shows registration.
 Applicants enrolled in their final prerequisite in summer have their application put on a hold status by the EE Program until summer quarter grades are submitted (typically at the end of August).
 Applicants will receive instructions from the Graduate Advisor on how to submit those final grades.
 Admission review for applicants on hold status will be made after all final grades have been submitted.
 Visit the GCEEF for a possible deadline extension.

 Will my work experience take the place of any of the prerequisites?

 For very few, this may be possible.
 You need to be very comfortable with the material covered in the programming prerequisites to be a successful student in the GCEEF.